 On the other hand, by standardizing access to fiber and activating an optical transmission system with national coverage, it was possible to ensure identical conditions of access to the network, regardless of the location of the entity.
 At this moment, RCTS teaching and research entities can already access multiple services at 100Gbps, regardless of their geographic location.
 Responding to the challenge of the "digital divide" [asymmetries felt, in different parts of the country, regarding the available connectivity services] is, therefore, another of the characteristics that make this project strategic for national scientific and technological development.

-Over the past few months, the FCCN Unit has been sharing testimony from officials connected to several of these RCTS entities, via its blog.
-"The connection of the Polytechnic of Guarda to the national network of teaching and research at 100Gpbs is essential to meet the needs, "says the coordinator of the Computer Center of the Polytechnic of Guarda, João Paulo Valbom.
-The same idea is shared by the president of the Polytechnic of Viseu, José dos Santos Costa: "The connection of the Polytechnic of Viseu to the national network of teaching and research at 100Gpbs is extremely important".
+Over the last few months, the FCCN Unit has been sharing the testimonies of people linked to several of these RCTS entities on its blog.
+"The Polytechnic of Guarda to the national education and research network at 100Gpbs is essential to meet our needs," said João Paulo Valbom, coordinator of the Guarda Polytechnic Computer Center.
+The same idea is shared by the president of the Polytechnic of Viseu, José dos Santos Costa: "The connection of the Polytechnic of Viseu to the national 100Gpbs teaching and research network is extremely important".